-Ones fear they will be corrupted by evil so they try to put on goodness like so much wallpaper.
-They do this in hope that they might be saved, but Ones can only be saved by surrendering their desire FOR and obsession WITH perfection.
-They have to abandon their compulsion to will themselves into a state of righteousness, in part, because they loose who they are in their push to get everything right.
-Ones over identify with the rules and mores of the culture, until they loose their unique identity.
+Ones fear they will be corrupted by evil, so they try to put on goodness like so much wallpaper.
+They do this in hope that they might be saved, but ones can only be saved by surrendering their desire FOR and obsession WITH perfection.
+They have to abandon their compulsion to will themselves into a state of righteousness, in part because they lose who they are in their push to get everything right.
+Ones over identify with the rules and mores of the culture until they lose their unique identity.

 Ones seek to justify their anger by finding a righteous cause.
 There are so many terrible things in the world to be angry about.
-And Ones will hang their anger on these things, but ultimately must come to terms with the fact they are not merely angry, but afraid.
-Sit with that, Ones, and instead of organizing your life, feel your fear.
+And ones will hang their anger on these things, but they ultimately must come to terms with the fact they are not merely angry, but afraid.
+Sit with that, ones, and instead of organizing your life, feel your fear.

 I will conclude with a few steps you might consider taking for growth.
 First, look to cultivate uniqueness in your life as opposed to perfection.
-You might consider placing a message like on a card where you will see it: “cultivate uniqueness in the place of perceived perfection.”
-You get your uniqueness from Four.
+You might consider placing a message on a card where you will see it: “Cultivate uniqueness in the place of perceived perfection.”
+You get your uniqueness from four.
 Lean into it.
-I have a One friend who started making craft soda at home.
-If you love a One, don’t negate a Ones desire to do something better, and if you feel the need to correct their behavior in, say, a professional setting, ask them about their performance first.
+I have a one friend who started making craft soda at home.
+If you love a one, don’t negate a one’s desire to do something better, and if you feel the need to correct their behavior in, say, a professional setting, ask them about their performance first.
 Chances are, they already know all the ways that they are missing the mark.
-This will save them the pain that inevitably comes when someone points out a flaw that you already know so well.
-Remember, Ones, your conversations with a voice of condemnation is not thinking.
+This will save them the pain that inevitably comes when someone points out a flaw that they already know so well.
+Remember, ones, your conversations with a voice of condemnation is not thinking.
 Perhaps this is clue as to why they call Satan the accuser.
-Finally, find a mantra, or a song that will interrupt the vilifying voices and remind you that you are beloved child of God.
+Finally, find a mantra or a song that will interrupt the vilifying voices and remind you that you are beloved child of God.
 You are loved before you did anything right or wrong.